I Am David: Plot

 David has also been praying to the "God of green pastures and still waters", and a priest explains that while some people say there are many gods, there really is only one.

-When he meets Sophie, a middle-aged lady who lives in Switzerland and likes to paint as a hobby, she asks David if she might paint him; later she invites David to have lunch with her in her house, and while he is there, David sees a picture of a woman in Denmark.
+When he meets Sophie, a middle-aged lady who lives in Switzerland and likes to paint as a hobby, she asks David if she can paint him; later she invites David to have lunch with her in her house, and while he is there, David sees a picture of a woman in Denmark.
 Sophie tells him that the woman's husband and her child, a boy named David, were killed, but that a guard who was attracted to the woman allowed her to escape.
 He realizes he needs to travel to Denmark and find that woman, who is his mother.
-He also realizes that the guard, who became the commandant, has saved him because he was in love with David's mother.
-However, because she did not love him back, and he felt a need for revenge, he did not tell her that David was still alive.
+He also realizes that the guard who became the commandant has saved him because he was in love with David's mother.
+However, because she did not love him back, and the commandant felt a need for revenge, he did not tell her that David was still alive.

 When winter hits, David travels through the mountains, and he is held prisoner by a farmer who uses him for work.
 It is a hard season, but he is grateful to shelter at night in the farmer's stable until the snow melts.
 The farmer's dog, King, keeps him company through the winter.
 David knows that as the snow melts, he must escape from the bolted stable, as the farmer will soon hand him to the police.
 He makes a hole in the stable, digs a tunnel, and is free again.
 King catches up with him.
-Later, the dog gives his life to distract some guards in East Germany so that David can sneak over the border.
-David travels on through Denmark to Copenhagen where he looks up his mother's address in a telephone book, which he does find.
-Virtually at the end of his strength he knocks on the door of "the house" and introduces himself to his mother whom he recognizes from the picture he saw of her in Switzerland.
-His mother instantly recognizes him as her son David.
-Gladly she takes her son into her house and that is the end of the story.
+Later, the dog gives his life to distract some guards in East Germany so that David can cross the border.
+David travels on through Denmark to Copenhagen where he looks up his mother's address in a telephone book.
+At the end of his strength, he travels to the house and knocks on the door, introducing himself to his mother, recognising her from the picture he saw of her in Switzerland.
+His mother instantly recognizes him as her son David and embraces him.